Islamic Family Law

 - You can file a family offense petition in Family Court to request an Order of Protection.

-- You must have a certain relationship with the other person.
-You can be current or former spouses, be related by blood or marriage, or have a child together.
-You can have a current or former intimate relationship, which means a relationship that is more than a casual or workplace relationship or a connection through third parties.
+- Additionally, you must have a certain relationship with the other person.
+So, you can be current or former spouses, be related by blood or marriage, or have a child together.
+Also, you can have a current or former intimate relationship, which means a relationship that is more than a casual or workplace relationship or a connection through third parties.

 - You must allege and prove that the other person committed certain crimes against you.

-- During any of the court appearances, Family Court can issue a Temporary Order of Protection, even if there is no proof yet that the Respondent broke the law.
+- Family Court can issue a Temporary Order of Protection during any court appearance, even if there is no proof yet that the Respondent broke the law.

 - Either person in a family offense case has the right to an attorney.
 An attorney will be assigned to represent either if he/she cannot afford one.